 University of Porto spin-off company developing innovative solutions to improve therapies, promoting healthier lives and well-being among patients with movement disorders.

 What we're doing

-InSignals is developing iHandU, the first technological solution for quantifying muscular rigidity in patients with neuromuscular disorders.
+InSignals is developing iHandU, the first technological solution for quantifying muscular rigidity in patients with movement disorders.